 Identifying risk of FGM

 The most significant factor to consider when deciding whether a female child or woman may be at risk of FGM is whether her family has a history of practising FGM.
-In addition it is important to consider whether FGM is known to be practised in her community or county of origin; see Appendix 4: International Prevalence of FGM (Document Library).
+In addition it is important to consider whether FGM is known to be practised in her community or county of origin; see Appendix 4: International Prevalence of FGM (Documents Library, Other Useful Information).
 Women may also marry into practising communities and then have to go through FGM.
 Alongside a female child or woman's community or country of origin there are a range of other factors that could indicate a risk that she will be subjected to FGM.
 These include:

 - A female child is born to a woman who has undergone FGM;